IBM/CodeEngine/README.md

 #### Source-to-Image
 - [s2i-buildpacks](s2i-buildpacks)<br>
-  This will show how to use the source-to-image feature of Code Engine to build an app from a git repo (using a Buildpack), push it to a private registry, and then deploy an app using that image.
+  This will show how to use the source-to-image feature of Code Engine to build an Application from a git repo (using a Buildpack), push it to a private registry, and then deploy an Application using that image.
 - [s2i-dockerfile](s2i-dockerfile)<br>
-  This will show how to use the source-to-image feature of Code Engine to build an app from a git repo (using a Dockerfile), push it to a private registry, and then deploy an app using that image.
+  This will show how to use the source-to-image feature of Code Engine to build an Application from a git repo (using a Dockerfile), push it to a private registry, and then deploy an app using that image.

 #### Misc
 - [sessions](sessions)<br>